 I do not usually spray the fiber when I take the piece off.
 But I do use an HD Conditioning or synthetic silicone spray before I put it on.
 I know I am backwards when it comes to doing what I’m told.
 I only spray it on the very ends though.
 Not the whole topper.
 Again too much product = clump.

-I am also in love with Silicon Mix Deep Conditioner, and the Bamboo Silicon Mix works great too.
+I am also in love with Bamboo Silicon Mix Conditioner.
 This conditioner works wonders on heat defiant fiber.
 I shampoo and apply the conditioner and place it in a plastic bag for 20 minutes to an hour.
 FYI, when applying to the wig or topper stay away from the knots at the base.
 This heavy cream can loosen them.

 Styling Heat Defiant Hair